MikelMtz/Personal-projects-Portfolio/Roughness effects on slip boundary/README.md

-This research project of 20 ECTS
+This research project of 20 ECTS (low_velocities folder)